Skip to Content

 Keeping it cold

-Every day the ice man would come round in a little cart.
-We’d bought a cooler from Walmart so topped that up each morning.
+Every day the ice man would come round in a little cart at the Coachella campsite.
+We’d (thankfully) bought a festival cool box from Walmart so topped that up each morning.
 There was also a stall in the middle of the campsite selling it for $10 a huge bag.
 We just left the cooler out in the day and never had a problem.

 Getting alcohol in the arena